Demand vs. offer

 As said about budgets in the “What to consider” page, gauge what you can expect to get for your money when you are planning to rent.
 It is well-known that capitals of developing countries can match and even surpass rental prices in industrialized ones.

-Furthermore, recent currency fluctuations have significant impacted the relative costs of renting across the globe but, despite the fall of the Cedi in the 2013/2015 period, rents in Ghana are initially priced in US Dollars and stable.
+Furthermore, recent currency fluctuations have significant impacted the relative costs of renting across the globe but, despite the fall of the Cedi in the 2013/2015 period, rents in Ghana are initially priced in US Dollars.

 Ghana’s success story makes Accra no exception to developing countries with a high cost of accommodation, with a sustained demand and a rental market that command high prices.
 However, unlike Lagos in Nigeria, the nearest city with a large expatriate community, security is not a major issue in Accra and accommodation costs do not come with the premium related to high security.